AlexGimeno3/Gimeno_et_al_code/README.md

 # About run_all.py
 ***Please note: this program is intended to allow for reviewers/other researchers to examine the methodology in the paper [TITLE].
 It has not been validated for clinical use.
-Please DO NOT use it for such.***
+Please DO NOT use it for any sensitive medical purposes.***

 This code is designed to take in raw EEG files (specifically, .edf files), process them, and prepare all necessary objects for application of stats to the sample.
 The purpose of this document is to walk the user through the processing steps in each script as well as the necessary dependencies.
 Please read this in its entirety before using the code.